feugy/melodie/README.md

   1.  [x] crawl new folder, return array of paths
   1.  [x] compute hash, enrich with tags & media
   1.  [x] save

+musings on missing artwork

+- [x] on UI demand trigger process
+  1.  [x] push all artists/albums without artwork/cover, and not process since N in a queue
+  1.  [x] apply rate limit (to avoid flooding disks/providers)
+  1.  [x] call providers one by one
+      1.  [x] save first result as artwork/cover, stop
+      1.  [x] on no results, but at least on provider returned rate limitation, enqueue artist/album
+      1.  [x] on no results, save date on artist/album

 ## Providers